uriel1998/multiple_scripts/README.md

 # patootie.sh

-  Because sometimes you want a GUI *and* the speed of a command line, and just want to say something stupid on Mastodon without firing up a browser or Sengi or grabbing your phone, or or or...
+  Because sometimes you want a GUI *and* the speed of a command line, and just want to say something stupid on Mastodon/Bluesky without firing up a browser or Sengi or grabbing your phone, or or or...

-  Uses [YAD](https://sourceforge.net/projects/yad-dialog/) and [toot](https://toot.bezdomni.net/) to have a GUI for sending a quick toot (with possible image attachments, content warnings, and alt text.
+  Uses [YAD](https://sourceforge.net/projects/yad-dialog/) and [toot](https://toot.bezdomni.net/) [bsky-sh-cli](https://github.com/bills-appworks/bsky-sh-cli) to have a GUI for sending a quick post (with possible image attachments, content warnings, and alt text.
 Includes interactive image selector and *displaying* the image while you are presented with a dialogue box to enter alt text.

+  You must set up both `toot` and `bsky-sh-cli` independently to use this script.

   Patootie uses the environment variable TOOTACCT to specify the tooting account otherwise it uses whichever one is currently active in toot.